 Property managers can be responsible for managing the budget for the building and for maintaining all important records.

-- Maintaining Records- The property manager should keep thorough records regarding the property.
-This should include all income and expenses; list of all inspections, signed leases, maintenance requests, any complaints, records of repairs, costs of repairs, maintenance costs, record of rent collection and insurance costs.
+Thorough records regarding the property are important for accounting purposes.
+Records should include all income and expenses; a list of inspections, signed leases, maintenance requests, complaints, records of repairs, costs of repairs, maintenance costs, and a record of rent collection and insurance costs.